-In his discussions with the ExCom in July, DNRO McLucas expressed concern about selection of the better read-out approach, saying that the system based on a solid-state array might become too expensive in the future, and noting that the camera was an example of a system being cancelled because it had proven to be more costly than anticipated.
-After discussion, the ExCom agreed that the total FY-71 investment in read-out development would be the target date for first launching of a read-out system should be early 1975, and that DNRO McLucas should decide how funds would be spent.
-On that basis, on 27 July 1970, McLucas authorized the Director of Program B (CIA) to proceed with Phase-I system definition of its proposed system--on 1 August 1970 at an FY-71 funding level of and to use the balance of for tape-storage camera development and for
+In his discussions with the ExCom in July, DNRO McLucas expressed concern about selection of the better read-out approach, saying that the system based on a solid-state array might become too expensive in the future, and noting that the Manned Orbiting Laboratory and its KH-10/DORIAN camera was an example of a system being cancelled because it had proven to be more costly than anticipated.
+After discussion, the ExCom agreed that the total FY-71 investment in read-out development would be \$70.6 million, the target date for first launching of a read-out system should be early 1975, and that DNRO McLucas should decide how funds would be spent.
+On that basis, on 27 July 1970, McLucas authorized the Director of Program B (CIA) to proceed with Phase-I system definition of its proposed system-Project ZAMAN-on 1 August 1970 at an FY-71 funding level of \$56 million, and to use the balance of \$14.6 million for tape-storage camera development and for FROG.97

 In the meantime, COMIREX Chairman Roland Inlow was overseeing an Intelligence Community study effort being conducted under the direction of DIA member of the COMIREX staff.
-This study was a comprehensive analysis of crises which had occurred since World War II and the type and timeliness of information required to deal effectively with such situations.
-In developing its findings, the group had worked closely with Leslie Dirks and his technical staff in DDS&T's Design and Analysis Division, who were responsible for the EXECUTE EOI advanced technology program.
-When preliminary results of the study were finally briefed in the Washington area, it was understandable that the stated requirements (that is resolution, frames per pass, frames per day, response time, and so forth) for a hypothetical near-realtime system were closely related to those emerging from the study.
-Phase-I definition study.
+This study was a comprehensive analysis of crises which had occurred since World War II and the type and timeliness of information required to deal effectively with such situations.98 In developing its findings, the group had worked closely with Leslie Dirks and his technical staff in DDS&T's Design and Analysis Division, who were responsible for the ZAMAN's EOI advanced technology program.
+When preliminary results of the study were finally briefed in the Washington area, it was understandable that the stated requirements (that is resolution, frames per pass, frames per day, response time, and so forth) for a hypothetical near-realtime system were closely related to those emerging from the ZAMAN Phase-I definition study.
 This study, representing the first complete statement of needs for near-real-time imagery, was highly regarded in the Intelligence Community, and, coupled with the Land initiatives during the preceding year, strongly influenced the eventual outcome of the EOI versus FROG debate.
-The principal attraction of FROG remained its proposed cost against
+The principal attraction of FROG remained its proposed cost (\$435 million, against \$900 million for ZAMAN) and its two-years-earlier availability.99